REtipster provides real estate guidance — not legal advice.

 1. You Need the Funds to Buy all of Your Inventory

 If you don’t have access to the cash you’ll need to buy a property and close quickly, wholesaling through a traditional close is going to be difficult (if not impossible) to execute on a consistent basis.

-For this reason, some wholesalers will start their business by wholesaling through assignments or through double closings, and once they build up enough cash, they'll be able to start closing traditionally (which irons out a lot of wrinkles in the process).
+For this reason, some wholesalers will start their business by wholesaling through assignments or through a double closing, and once they build up enough cash, they’ll be able to start closing traditionally (which irons out a lot of wrinkles in the process).